 John M. Quinn serves as Senior Accessibility Design Specialist for Access to Independence (ATI).
 John completes architectural drawings and provides essential scope-of-work design and development in the implementation of architectural barrier removal services provided through the DHCR Access to Home program, the DDSO and a variety of other fee-based programs.
 John is a Certified Aging in Place Specialist and has more than 20 years experience in the construction field.

 Anne Marie Piche serves as Transition Specialist for Access to Independence.
 Anne works with service providers, as well as social workers in nursing homes, to coordinate the access and delivery of community-based supports and services to individuals interested in home and community-based sevices rather than institutional-based services.
 Anne identifies and helps to eradicate barriers to community integration.
 Anne also coordinate's the Agency's collaboration with the Cortland County Area Agency on Aging on its NY Connects initiative.

-Ricky Hinkle serves as Clerical Assistant for Access to Independence.
+Ricky Hinkle serves as Administrative Assistant for Access to Independence.
 Ricky provides intermediate administrative and program support for the Agency’s various programs.
-Ricky provides primary oversight of reception protocols and coordinates the Agency’s consumer computer lab, community room and video and book resource loan closet.
+Ricky provides primary oversight of administrative protocols and coordinates the Agency’s consumer computer lab, community room and video and book resource loan closet.

 Katrina Martin serves as Program Assistant for Access to Independence.
 Katrina provides intermediate administrative support for various Agency programs, including facilitation of social / recreational activities.
 Katrina coordinates quarterly social events for people with disabilities and weekly craft classes that explore a variety of artistic expressions.